hasura/graphql-engine/docs/graphql/core/migrations/advanced/resetting-migrations.rst

 Step 3: Pull the schema and metadata from the server
 ----------------------------------------------------

-We will set up fresh migrations by pulling the schema and metadata from the server using the following commands:
+If the migrations were resetted, then we will set up fresh migrations by pulling the schema and metadata from the server using the following commands:

 .. code-block:: bash